MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

    > **Note**:
    >- The [Backup (preview)](https://learn.microsoft.com/azure/sap/center-sap-solutions/acss-backup-integration) feature of Azure Center for SAP solutions UI will become a preferred method for completing the backup configuration after it is released to *General Availability* from *Preview*.
    >- When configuring backup at the VIS level in the Azure Center for SAP solutions interface, you will be able to leverage the existing vault and its policies.
-   >- Once backup is configured at the VIS level, you can monitor the status of backup jobs of Azure virtual machines and HANA DB from the VIS interface in the [Azure portal](https://portal.azure.com).
+   >- Once backup is configured at the VIS level, you can monitor the status of backup jobs of Azure Virtual Machines and HANA DB from the VIS interface in the [Azure portal](https://portal.azure.com).

 ### Task 2: Review prerequisites for disaster recovery of SAP workloads managed by Azure Center for SAP solutions